 You are probably familiar with this kind of situation: out of nowhere you get really hungry, but you are unsure where to go, what to buy, or what to cook (and at the end of the day, you get very lazy).

-After a long day of work neither my boyfriend nor I have the motivation to cook, so we spoil ourselves from time to time with eating out (especially when it’s so warm these days, but thanks summer, please stay).
-Since I missed lunch that day, I was as hungry as a wolf and I could remember one restaurant that smelled so good like garlic and olive oil, when we were passing by.
+After a long day of work neither my boyfriend nor I have the motivation to cook, so we spoil ourselves from time to time with eating out (especially when it’s so warm like these days, but thanks, summer, please stay).
+Since I missed lunch that day, I was as hungry as a wolf and I remember one restaurant that smelled so good like garlic and olive oil when we were passing by.

 The menu was small, but that’s alright.
 I use to get overwhelmed by big menus anywhere.
 You flick through, you think you know what you want, you see something more interesting, oh no – that’s not vegan.
 Didn’t happen to me with the small menu.
 I couldn’t find a vegan dish, so I just asked the waiter.

-They changed a dish into a vegan one for me, so I had: tagliatelle with aubergines, cherry tomatoes, mint and pine nuts (minus the buffalo ricotta).
-Unfortunately I didn’t photograph the dish, but it was so good.
+They changed a dish into a vegan one for me, so I had: tagliatelle with aubergines, cherry tomatoes, pine nuts and mint (minus the buffalo ricotta).
+Unfortunately, I didn’t photograph the dish, but it was so good.
 I believe I have never eaten such a delicious pasta dish (in years, or ever?).
 The portion was perfect, the price was justified.
-I paid 9€ for my vegan dish, my boyfriend’s dish plus buffallo ricotta was 12€.
+I paid 9€ for my vegan dish, my boyfriend’s dish plus buffalo ricotta was 12€.